Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals indexes.

 Full text electronic access to articles in journals in our collection.

-Assigned readings for class, in PDF format for reading or printing from a computer.
-Most classes now use Blackboard as the medium for providing this information.
+Most classes now use Blackboard as the medium for providing access to this information.

-Documents Collection of non-journal education materials indexed by the ERIC database and available on microfiche from 1986 to 2000.
-Located on the lower level of Mortensen.
+Documents Collection of non-journal education materials indexed by the ERIC database and available (online) or on microfiche from 1986 to 2000.
+Located on the lower level of Harrison Libraries.

-Faculty Center for Learning Development is the University Center supporting the teaching environment by assisting faculty with the incorporation of technology and new teaching methods into their established curriculum.
-Housed on the main floor of Mortensen as part of the WFCLI.
+Faculty Center for Learning Development is the University center supporting the teaching environment by assisting faculty with the incorporation of technology and new teaching methods into their established curriculum.
+Housed on the main level of Harrison Libraries.

 Online reproduction of the complete content of an article or book.
 Also, journals in which the majority of the articles have their content available online.